quentindemetz/rhythmbox-plugins/README.md

 - I listen to music with rhythmbox
 - I've plugged in a raspberrypi to my old stereo and installed [gmediarenderer](https://github.com/hzeller/gmrender-resurrect), which provides an [DLNA](https://en.wikipedia.org/wiki/Digital_Living_Network_Alliance) Digital Media Renderer
 - I've been wanting to stream my music to my stereo over wifi (aka airplay in the apple world)
-- I couldn't get [pulseaudio-dlna](https://github.com/masmu/pulseaudio-dlna) to work
+- I couldn't get [pulseaudio-dlna](https://github.com/masmu/pulseaudio-dlna) to work without stuttering.

 ## Solution
 This plugin: